-Fidelity to IP-CANS & CFT Practices
+Fidelity to IP-CANS and CFT Practices

 Sometimes referred to as implementation fidelity, intervention fidelity, treatment fidelity, and treatment integrity, fidelity means the extent to which a program or intervention is delivered as it was intended to be by its developers.